ADVANTICS/documentation/products/adb-pc-ac01/docs/installation.md

 1. **Inspect for Damage:** Visually inspect the unit for any shipping or handling damage before installation.
 2. **Lift the Unit:** lift the unit using the lifting equipment (Recommendation: scissor-lift table or the hydraulic lift cart).
 3. **Position and Mount:** align the unit in its final position or rack.
-4. **Secure the Unit:** slide the unit inside and fasten the unit’s mounting flanges with the specified bolts and washers.
+4. **Secure the Unit:** slide the unit inside and fasten the unit’s mounting flanges (if used) with the specified bolts and washers.
 5. **Torque Bolts:** Use a torque wrench to tighten bolts to the specified mechanical values.